 About the reviewer

-Size / Model I Ride: To write this review, I rode two versions of this board.
+Size / Model I Ride: To write this review, I rode four versions of this board.
 I rode the 2024 Capita SB Resort Twin in a 154.
-This is the board that I own.
-I also rode the 2025 Capita SB Resort Twin in a 154.
-I got to demo the new 2025 at a Capita Demo event in Stratton, VT.
+This is the board that I own as part of my own collection.
+I also tested the 2025, 2026, and 2027 versions Capita SB Resort Twin in a 154 at the EWSRA tradeshow events in Stratton, VT.

 Rider Weight: 142lbs